When it comes to nutrition, everyone and their mother has an opinion about what you should eat. The realm of fertility is no exception.

 TRUTH: You should consider taking folic acid

-Recommendations are well established for women of child-bearing years to take 400 micrograms (mcg)/day of folic acid for the prevention of neural tube defects.
+Recommendations are well established for women of childbearing age to take 400 micrograms (mcg) per day of folic acid for the prevention of neural tube defects.
 If you’re a strict vegetarian or vegan, have a history of seizure disorder, are a heavy drinker, or have certain genetic predispositions, you might need more than the typically recommended amount.
 There is also a body of emerging research that suggests up to 800 mcg/day for enhancing chances of conception and preventing miscarriage.
 Talk to your provider about the appropriate dose for you.